Paul-Gd/obsidian-budget-form/README.md

 ## Example

-You can also check the [example vault](./budget-form-example-vault) to try this plugin out.
+You can also check the [example vault](./budget-form-example-vault) (download `budget-form-example-vault.zip` from [the release page](https://github.com/Paul-Gd/obsidian-budget-form/releases)) to try this plugin out.

 Using [dataview plugin](https://blacksmithgu.github.io/obsidian-dataview/), all budget entries can be displayed along with the balance.
 Some filters can be added in order to reduce the number of entries displayed.

 ![form](./docs/photos/form.png)
 ![summary](./docs/photos/summary.png)

+## How to install

+Download the latest version (`budget-form-plugin.zip`) from [the release page](https://github.com/Paul-Gd/obsidian-budget-form/releases) and unzip it in the plugin folder ( usually located at `/path-to-your-vault/.obsidian/plugins`).

 ## How to use